-Intermediate drills FG-200/280XS and FG-330/425XS
+Intermediate drill FG-200/280XS

-These drills present two cutting edges suitable for progressively widening the preparations in relation to the diameter of the drills to be used in succession.
-They present two small steps with an initial guide with a progressive diameter and final diameters of 2.20/2.80 and 3.30/4.25 mm.
-They have reference laser markings that range from a height of 8.50 to 10.00 mm.
+It is a drill with two cutting edges suitable for progressively widening the preparations in relation to the diameter of the drills to be used in succession.
+It is useful on compact bone.
+It has two small steps with an initial guide with a progressive diameter and final diameter of 2.80 mm.
+It has reference laser markings that range from a height of 8.50 to 10.00 mm.